LAX18/Unichat-Chrome-Extension/README.md

-This is the repository for the Unichat Chrome Extension To download, go to the releases section
+This is the repository for the Unichat Chrome Extension To download, go to the releases section and the installation instrustions are avaible here: http://techapple.net/2015/09/how-to-install-load-unpacked-extension-in-google-chrome-browser-os-chromebooks/